wajeht/wajeht/README.md

 Check out some of the projects which I have done to solve a specific problems that I have faced personally or at a professional level.

-Currently I am working on a <a href="https://github.com/wajeht/training-vlog">training-vlog</a> project which can aids coaching experience for my powerlifting clientle!
+Currently I am working on a <a href="https://github.com/wajeht/check-in-systems">check-in systems-vlog</a> project for local community college computer lab to track student visit during covid period!